Blog | Marietta Bariatrics

 Acid reflux symptoms vary between individuals and may not always be apparent.
 The most commonly recognized symptom of acid reflux is heartburn, especially accompanied by other symptoms such as chest pains, regurgitation of food or sour liquid, and difficulty when swallowing food, coupled with a lump in the throat.
 Some patients may experience other common symptoms of GERD, including laryngitis or a dry cough throughout the year, disturbed sleep, or even bronchial asthma.
 The longer the period of non-treatment, the more intense and frequent the GERD symptoms are.

-GERD Treatment in Marietta at WellStar
+GERD Treatment in Marietta at Wellstar

-If you have gastroesophageal reflux disease, WellStar provides GERD treatment in Marietta tailored to your needs.
+If you have gastroesophageal reflux disease, Wellstar provides GERD treatment in Marietta tailored to your needs.
 Our highly trained professional staff is dedicated to empowering you with ways to control your symptoms so you can live a more fulfilling life.
-From lifestyle advice to medication and other advanced interventions, WellStar has the necessary resources and expertise to help guide you through the journey to regaining your health.
+From lifestyle advice to medication and other advanced interventions, Wellstar has the necessary resources and expertise to help guide you through the journey to regaining your health.
 Don’t wait another day.
-Contact WellStar today and learn about your options for effective GERD treatment that works and takes back control of your health today.
+Contact Wellstar today and learn about your options for effective GERD treatment that works and takes back control of your health today.

 What Happens if Acid Reflux and GERD Go Untreated?